adrianFD22/adrianFD22.github.io/content/sections/2_CV/index.md

 ## Talks and posters

 2025
+:   Talk: *Algorithms for distributed matrix multiplication using codes* in the Applied Algebra seminar at Virginia Tech.

+:   Talk: *Algorithms for distributed matrix multiplication using codes* in the PICS seminar.

 :   Talk: *Multiplying matrices using codes* at the Graduate Workshop on Linear Algebra over Finite Fields & Applications in ICERM.

 :   Talk: *Computing the Clifford defect for some families of semigroups* at the International Meeting on Commutative Monoids 2025.